China art auctioneers eye slice of Hong Kong market

 "Everyone finds himself in danger so the market is extremely cold."

-According to market researcher ArtTactic, total auction sales this spring from the biggest four auction houses in the China market dropped to $1.5 billion, 32 percent lower than the autumn season in 2011 and 43 percent less than a year before.
+According to market research firm ArtTactic, total auction sales this spring from the biggest four auction houses in the China market dropped to $1.5 billion, 32 percent lower than the autumn season in 2011 and 43 percent less than a year before.

 "The tax investigation has cast a shadow on the Chinese art market," said Lin from the art gallery.